Independent auditor’s report

 contains other information that consists of:

-- Other information pursuant to Part 9 of Book 2 of the Dutch Civil Code.
+- Other information required by Part 9 of Book 2 of the Dutch Civil Code

 Based on the following procedures performed, we conclude that the other information: